webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - requester initiates by submitting a **change request form** to the project manager.
 - **Evaluate impacts**
   - conduct a thorough impact assessment.
-  - analyze how the change will effect the project’s **resources, budget, scope, and schedule**.
+  - analyze how the change will effect the project’s constraints: **scope, cost and time**.
   - PM will create an information package outlining the change request, schedule changes, scope changes, risks, resource requirements, and notable impacts.
   - PM will document change recommendations directly in the **change log**.
 - **Decide on an outcome**